KeplerGO/pyke/docs/source/contributing.rst

 PyKE is actively developed on its `GitHub repository <https://github.com/KeplerGO/PyKE>`_.

-If you encounter a problem with PyKE, we encourage you to `open an issue on the GitHub repository <https://github.com/KeplerGO/PyKE/issues>`_ or to e-mail the Kepler/K2 office at keplergo@mail.arc.nasa.gov.
+If you encounter a problem with PyKE, we encourage you to `open an issue on the GitHub repository <https://github.com/KeplerGO/PyKE/issues>`_ or to e-mail the Kepler/K2 Guest Observer Office at keplergo@mail.arc.nasa.gov.

 If you would like to contribute a patch for a bugfix, please go ahead and open a pull request.